FelicitusNeko/hxArchipelago/README.md

 ### Warning

-This package is currently untested.
+This package is largely untested.
 Use at your own risk.